KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/contact/contact.md

 ---

-The Human & Interactive Technology Laboratory is recruiting M.S & Ph.D. students for the upcoming semester! <br>
+The Interactive Technology & Methodology Laboratory is recruiting M.S & Ph.D. students for the upcoming semester! <br>

 If you are interested in designing 3d-printed structure for sensing techniques and haptic interactions & new types of I/O interfaces for game and metaverse, please reach out to Seungjae Oh.